SvenMichaelKlose/tunix/src/bin/lisp/README.md

 1*
 ~~~

-The debugger takes commands like the regular REPL.
+The debugger takes commands like the regular REPL plus
+single character commands for convenience.
 Since an
 error occured the debugger will not continue with the
 current expression.
 An alternative value has to be supplied
 instead with QUIT: